 The M21-class patrol boats are mono-hull vessels made of aluminium.
 The boats feature a stepped superstructure built using aluminium alloys.
 Designed to deliver superior speed and stability, the vessel has an overall length of 21.4m, beam of 5.56m and hull draft of 1.05m, while its displacement is 43t.

 Each vessel can complement a crew of nine members.
 The patrol boats are installed with storage tanks to carry 4,000l of fuel and 1,200l of fresh water.
 They also support the launch and recovery of one rigid hull inflatable boat from the stern side of the hull.

 The main weapon fitted on the forward bow deck is a Denel GI-2 20mm gun.
 The duel fed cannon features a hydraulic rearming device and two 150-cartridge boxes on either side of the mount.
 The gun has a muzzle velocity of 1050m/s and can fire at a rate of 750 rounds a minute.

 The patrol boats can also be installed with a stern-facing 12.7mm machine gun along with a co-axial 81mm grenade launcher.

 Navigation and communication

-The onboard navigation systems include a X-band radar, a gyro compass, a speed log, an echo sounder, a differential global positioning system (DGPS), a Navtex receiver and an anemometer.
+The on-board navigation systems include an X-band radar, gyro compass, speed log, echo sounder, differential global positioning system (DGPS), Navtex receiver, and anemometer.

 The M21-class is powered by two MAN diesel engines driving two fixed-pitch propellers.
 Each engine develops a power output of 1,029kW at 2,100rpm.
 The shipboard electricity is supplied by two 32kWe 220V gen sets.

-The propulsion system allows the vessels to sail at a maximum speed of more than 30kt.
+The propulsion system allows the vessels to sail at a maximum speed of more than 30k.
 The M21-class can attain a maximum range of 350nmi.